lgrimley/probabilistic_TCfldHzd/rain/README.md

 - Input: 2-hr TCR MAT-files from Gori et al. 2022
 - Output: 2-hr TCR rainfall NetCDF files on a static grid

-2. `02_rain_process_grids.py`
-- Overview: Converts gridded TCR rainfall NetCDF files from 2-hr resolution to hourly resolution and aligns rainfall time coordinates with storm track datetimes.
-Outputs are written as hourly NetCDF files suitable for use as rainfall forcing in SFINCS.
-- Input: 2-hr TCR rainfall NetCDF files on a static grid
-- Output: 1-hr TCR rainfall NetCDF files on a static grid w/ datetime assigned

-3. `diagnosticCheck_plotTCRoutput.m` plotting TCR rainfall

-4. `rainfallStats.py`
-- Overview: This script computes storm-level rainfall summary statistics and total precipitation grids from gridded TCR rainfall NetCDF files.
-The outputs are organized by storm selection category and include both tabular statistics and spatial NetCDF products.
-This information is used in downstream analysis to understand how TC characteristics are changing and relate to flooding.
-- Input: 1-hr TCR rainfall NetCDF files on a static grid w/ datetime assigned
-- Output: NetCDF files of rainfall metrics

 <!-- Pseudo-code -->

 ```text